diy cake board covers shown in a variety of colors and sizes, cake board ideas in different shapes

 Shiny gold or silver-covered boards look nice at first glance and on occasion, they may be perfect!
 However, they always give off a reflection that doesn’t typically pair well with the cake and is noticeable in your pictures.
 Low light, high light, it makes no difference.
 You cannot take one shot without a glare showing!

-chocolate drip cake
+chocolate drip cake with cake board accent

-Cake Boards are Professional
+DIY Cake Boards are Professional

 Think of it as the shoes that pull the whole outfit together.
 I have seen the light and realized that the cake board is just as important as the cake and pulls the entire style, theme, and decoration together.

 You don’t have to settle for a drab, flat cardboard look.
 Most cake boards (whatever the shape) are either plain cardboard, boards covered in silver or gold foil, or covered in a few limited food-safe paper colors.
 You don’t need to settle.
-DIY your own cake boards for a more polished and professional look.
+DIY your cake boards for a more polished and professional look.

 With all the work that goes into baking and decorating cakes covering cake boards was not something I considered doing.
 Another laborious task, right?
 Take a little extra time, a little extra money, and get creative.